In This Section

 Information for Prospective and New International Students

-We understand that traveling to the United States for study can be a big step culturally and logistically.
-The information on this section of the website is here to help you prepare for taking this step.
+Traveling to the United States for study or work can be a big step culturally and logistically.
+The information on this section of the website will help you prepare to take this step.
 If you have any questions, please feel free to contact us via email or telephone.

-USciences is authorized under Federal law to enroll non-immigrant alien students.
-All new students who are not US citizens will be contacted by the ISS office after paying their tuition deposit.
-The ISS office will advise non-citizens about their visa needs and assist them with necessary paperwork.
+All new students who are not US citizens will be contacted by International Student and Scholar Services ( ISSS) after paying their tuition deposit.
+ISSSwill advise non-citizens about their visa needs and assist them with necessary paperwork.

 Explore these topics to learn more:

 - Getting a Student Visa

 - Required Health Insurance